chaitanyarahalkar/Challenges/2018-14573/explanation.md

 ## Problem: 2018-14573

 This website seems to show product details.
 Try searching for product id 1 or 2, to get an idea.
 But, can it show more than that?
+Something like /home/lakshya/flag.txt?

 ## Hint:
 CVE-2018-14573